avinashbabudonthu/core-java-practice/notes/notes.md

 	* Executes static initializers
 	* Initialize static fields declared in class (remember static final fields will be initialized at compile time)
 	* Allocates memory for non static members of the class
-	* Loads non static members of the class.
-Initializes non static members of the class
+	* Loads non static members of the class
+	* Initializes non static members of the class
 	* Executes constructor
 * Create object
 ```